IVSoftware/automotive-shop/readme.md

-You mention "the _logic_ of the selected services..." and this phrase is really insightful.
-Consider that you can deal with that _logic_ separately from the _view_ (i.e. `Form`) that allows interaction with that logic.
-It's clear enough that when any property changes it cause effects in certain other properties.
-One option is to put your "business logic" in non-UI class that models the behavior that you want, and make the properties smart enough to send notification events when they change.
-For example, if the dollar amount for `Parts` is changed, it triggers a recalculation of `Tax` and new value for `Tax` it triggers a recalculation of the total fees.
+You mention "the _logic_ of the selected services..." and this phrase is insightful!
+Consider that one approach is to separate that logic from the _view_ (i.e. the `Form` that allows interaction with that logic).
+It's clear enough that when any property changes it cause effects in certain other properties and the behavior is well-defined.
+If this "business logic" is placed in a non-UI class that models the desired behavior, the properties can be made smart enough to send notification events when they change.

+For example, if the dollar amount for `Parts` is changed, it triggers a recalculation of `Tax` and the new value for `Tax` it triggers a recalculation of the `TotelFees` property in turn.

     class AutoShopModel : INotifyPropertyChanged
     {